-A little while ago we wrote about measuring the Holy Grail of Recruitment, also known as quality of hire (QoH).
+A little while ago we wrote about measuring the quality of hire (QoH).
 If you want to get the full picture of how you and your team are doing though, quality of hire should be connected with other key recruitment metrics.